Pavithra0526/CodSoft_Task4/README.md

 **Customization** <br>
  &nbsp; &nbsp; &nbsp;You can customize the program by modifying the base and target currencies and exploring different exchange rate APIs in the **CurrencyConverter.java** file.

+ **Contribution**
+Contributions to the project are welcome!
+Feel free to open issues or submit pull requests to enhance the program.

+License
+This project is licensed under the MIT License - see the LICENSE file for details.